karldw/paper_hard_to_measure_well/README.md

 snakemake --delete-all-output
 rm -r scratch/*
 rm -r .snakemake/conda
-snakemake --use-conda --use-singularity --singularity-args='--cleanenv'
+snakemake --use-conda
 # Results should be binary-identical if everything worked correctly
-# (except software_cites_r.bib, which has some manual edits)
+# (except software_cites_r.bib, which has some manual edits, and a few of the PDF graphs)
 git diff
 ```